 As you get older, you might have some problems with how your hands and feet look.
 You have spent many years working and walking and have undoubtedly suffered from many injuries that you either treated or left them to heal by themselves.
-This problem can affect your current appearance, how much of your skin shows the signs of ageing, and on a more important level, how your nails look.
+This problem can affect your current appearance, how much your skin shows the signs of ageing, and how your nails look.
 When you age, your nails grow slower, and because you may have problems with cutting your nails, you might suffer from not having regular nail trims.
 In the article top anti-ageing foods for seniors, we talked about foods that slow down the ageing process.

 But as you grow older, it becomes more important to take good care of your nails.
 Nails tend to be sensitive after some time, so, likely, you would not be satisfied with your look until you take good care of them.

 Infections You Should Be Aware Of

 First of all, always keep an eye out for signs of infection.
 It is pretty common for ageing nails to be affected by medical causes.
 For instance, you might experience discoloured nails.
 But usually, it is not something you need to worry about if you regularly schedule meetings with your doctor.
 This way, you can notice the changes sooner and prevent more significant problems from happening.

 Below, you can find a list of common nail problems in seniors: